 But that is very different to the stories members of the LCA International Mission team often hear.

-On a recent visit to Phum Kruos in Cambodia I met an elderly lady who had lived as a devout Buddhist, desperate to achieve the Buddhist equivalent of salvation.
+On a recent visit to Phum Kruos in Cambodia I met Sok Simpli, who had lived as a devout Buddhist, desperate to achieve the Buddhist equivalent of salvation.
 Yet her description of life was one of fear, uncertainty and the need to perform never-ending acts of devotion in order to prove her worthiness.

 What a contrast it was to hear her speak of her new-found faith in Jesus and of the peace she now knew because her sins were forgiven.
 She spoke of the freedom she had to smile, dance and express the happiness in her heart without fear of upsetting a fearsome deity.
 And as she spoke, her aging face shone with the inexpressible joy she now knows because she trusts Jesus and his promises of forgiveness, life and salvation.